DrPiBlacksmith/icLayoutRender/paper.md

 | Fig. 1.
 Layer colors map creation using a  commercial PDK as [@XFAB2019], where one can verify (a) the layer numbers and (b) the layer colors.|
 | --- |

 To prove the advantage of using icLayoutRender tool, the authors have rendered the IC layout known as StrongArm latched comparator and proposed in [@Fonseca2017].
-The original image file is reproduced in Fig 2(a) using a grey color scale.
+The original image file is reproduced in Fig 2(a) using a gray color scale.
 Figure 2(b) depicts the same IC layout rendered by the proposed tool using gray scaled version of the rendering.
-A full color version of this example is depicted in Fig. 3(a).
-Figure 3(b)  IC layout rendered by the proposed tool in full color map.
+A full-color version of this example is depicted in Fig. 3(a).
+Figure 3(b)  IC layout rendered by the proposed tool in full-color map.

 |![Original StrongArm latched comparator layout proposed in [@Fonseca2017]. \label{fig:SA_Fonseca}](img/SA_Fonseca.png) |![StrongArm latched comparator layout rendered by the proposed tool (gray scaled version). \label{fig:SA_GrayRendering}](img/SA_GrayRendering.svg)|
 | :----: | :----: |